htdebeer/SVG-cards/README.md

 their natural dimensions.
 Furthermore, 16 different colored back cards are included as well.

-[desphilboy](https://github.com/desphilboy) has made this project into a [NPM](https://www.npmjs.com/) package to make it easier for web developers to use it in their projects.
+[desphilboy](https://github.com/desphilboy) has made this project into an [NPM](https://www.npmjs.com/) package to make it easier for web developers to use it in their projects.
 Now it can be installed and used like other
 dependencies: `install --save svg-cards`.